Cell Line Classification Using Electric Cell-substrate Impedance Sensing (ECIS): ECIS-based Cell Line Classification Analysis

 \subsection{Regularized Discriminant Analysis}

-To see if a more flexible separation of the feature space would yield higher classification rates, we performed classification analysis through the RDA algorithm proposed by Friedman~\cite{friedman1989regularized} on all combinations of features for the gel-based cells.
+To see if a more flexible separation of the feature space would yield higher classification rates, we performed classification analysis through the RDA algorithm on all combinations of features for the gel-based cells~\cite{friedman1989regularized}.
 This form of discriminant analysis was appealing for two reasons: first, it allows for a ``path" between LDA and QDA which is computationally feasible in high dimensions, and secondly, it has LDA and QDA as special cases.
-The RDA algorithm begins with computing a convex combination of the group-specific and pooled sample covariance matrices over the $k$ groups in the sample via
+Not all data conforms exactly to the complete homoscedasticity that LDA demands nor the complete heteroscedasticity that QDA demands.
+Instead, their covariance structure decomposes into a mixture of the two extremes, with some shared structure across all $K$ classes and some unique structure within the $k$th class.
+RDA analysis allows for such composite covariance structures, including both LDA and QDA as special cases.
+The RDA algorithm begins with computing a convex combination of the group-specific QDA) and pooled (LDA) sample covariance matrices over the $k$ groups in the sample via